ibm-cloud-docs/CDN/deleting_cdn.md

 {:shortdesc}

 1. Click **Delete** from the Overflow ![Overflow menu](images/overflow.png) menu.
 A confirmation window appears.
-2. Click **Delete** to proceed.
+1. Click **Delete** to proceed.
-3. When the delete process is complete, click **Get status** from the Overflow menu to remove the row from the CDN list.
+1. When the delete process is complete, click **Get status** from the Overflow menu to remove the row from the CDN list.
 If the delete process has not completed, this action has no effect.

 ## FAQs for deleting CDN
 {: #faq-for-delete-cdn}

-### Will deleting a CDN delete my account?
+### Will deleting a CDN also delete my account?
 {: #delete-cdn-account}
 {: faq}